anuajax/react-ecomm/myNotes.md

       use a map map collectionId string to integer the selector of Collection Page requires a part of state depending on URL parameter so state is passed explicitly to its mapStateToProps
+  ## avoiding writing map for it Do data normalization i.e. convert your shop store from array to object
+     we needed individual elemnt inside reducer so find method on large array would be slow algorithm

+     our state has become an object selectCollections selector knows it is array so CollectionsOverview is giving error...
+     lets write a new selector for it which convert Object into an Array
+  ## Object.keys()